-On February 4, 2016, URC entered into an Asset Purchase Agreement with Batangas Sugar Mill, Inc. (BSCI) for the acquisition of Balayan sugar mill for a total consideration of $\mathbb{P}1.6$ billion.
+On February 4, 2016, URC entered into an Asset Purchase Agreement with Batangas Sugar Mill, Inc. (BSCI) for the acquisition of Balayan sugar mill for a total consideration of ₱1.6 billion.
 URC engaged the services of a third party valuer to conduct the final purchase price allocation.
+Goodwill arising from the acquisition amounted to ₱12.4 million.